-Brooklyn PPD Support was started in 2006 by Molly Peryer and Chris Lindsay-Abaire, two moms of young boys who each struggled with post-partum depression and anxiety.
-Between them, they experienced insomnia, loss of appetite, over-concern/hypervigilance about their babies, suicidal thoughts, escape fantasies, hospitalization, feelings of worthlessness, anger, guilt, hopelessness, agitation, the inability to concentrate, and other symptoms associated with perinatal mood and anxiety disorders, and they both made full recoveries.
+Brooklyn PPD Support was started in 2006 by Molly Peryer and Chris Lindsay-Abaire, two moms of young boys who each struggled with Post-Partum Depression and Anxiety.
+Between them, they experienced insomnia, loss of appetite, nervousness/hypervigilance about their babies, suicidal thoughts, escape fantasies, feelings of worthlessness, anger, guilt, hopelessness, agitation, inability to concentrate, joylessness and other symptoms associated with perinatal mood and anxiety disorders (PMADs).
+They both made full recoveries.

 Molly has a B.A. in Anthropology from Barnard College and a Master of Social Work degree from Southern Connecticut State University, where she conducted research on peer support and co-led psychoeducational groups.
 She has since moved on to Seattle, Washington and plans to expand her offering to Seattle mothers.

 Chris has been a phone volunteer through Depression After Delivery and The Post-partum Resource Center of NY since 2002 and is a post-partum doula with the Brooklyn-based Birth Day Presence.

 For more information about the symptoms of and recovery from PMAD please see our section titled "Helpful Websites".
 We are growing this site and will be adding more educational information, strategies for recovery, and resources for partners, family and friends in the near future.